 Unveiled in April 2020, the new iPhone SE may look like an older iPhone but it comes with a lot of benefits over the rest of the range.
 The chief reason you may want to buy this is it's the cheapest iPhone you can buy from Apple right now.

-It comes with the same design as the iPhone 8, but this has upgraded internals such as an A13 Bionic chipset that is the same we've seen powering the three phones you'll find above in this list.
+It comes with the same design as the iPhone 8, but this has upgraded internals such as an A13 Bionic chipset that is the same we've seen powering the iPhone 11 range.

 It also comes with a Touch ID fingerprint scanner, which is something we haven't seen on recent iPhones.
-The camera is good on this phone, but won't compete with the very top iPhones and it has an average battery life too.
+The camera is good on this phone, but won't compete with the very top iPhones, and we found it has an average battery life too.

 Overall, if you're looking for a cheaper alternative to the devices you've read about above you'll love the iPhone SE.